vantanova/cloudsound/README.md

 **Sequelize** was used to store and easily manage data with its amazing data models and migrations.

-**Express JS** was our framework and it reduced a ton of boiler plate code, freeing us to implement more features.
+**Express JS** was the framework and it reduced a ton of boiler plate code, freeing time to implement more features.

-**npm** was our software registry, and within it we installed many packages;
+**npm** was the software registry, and within it we installed many packages;
 some notable examples include:
-* nodemon,
 * morgan,
 * express-validator,
 * *and more*

-**Pug** is an excellent view engine we used to quickly and beautifully display HTML on our pages.
+**React** was used to render the frontend with functional components.

-**Heroku** is the web hosting app of our choice that allowed us to run our app on the cloud!
+**Heroku** is the web hosting app of choice that allowed us to run our app on the cloud!

 **Honorable Mentions** are the developement tools that made life